ibis-project/ibis/docs/source/udf.rst

 Details of Pandas UDFs
 ~~~~~~~~~~~~~~~~~~~~~~
-- :ref:`Element-wise functions <udf.element>` automatically provide support for
+- :ref:`Element-wise functions <udf.elementwise>` automatically provide support
-  applying your UDF to any combination of scalar values and columns.
+  for applying your UDF to any combination of scalar values and columns.
 - :ref:`Reduction functions <udf.reduction>` automatically provide support for
   whole column aggregations, grouped aggregations, and application of your
   function over a window.